caleb531/automata/README.md

 All of these properties must be supplied when the DFA is instantiated (see the examples below).

-#### DFA.validate_input(self, input_str)

-The `validate_input()` method checks whether or not the given string is accepted by the DFA.
-If the string is accepted, the method returns the state the automaton stopped on (which presumably is a valid final state).
-If the string is rejected by the DFA, the method will raise the appropriate exception (see **Exception classes**).

-#### DFA.validate_automaton(self)

-The `validate_automaton()` method checks whether the DFA is actually a valid DFA.
-For instance, the method will raise an error if the a state transition is missing for a particular symbol.
-This method is automatically called when the DFA is initialized, so it's only really useful after modifying an already-instantiated DFA.

-#### Copying a DFA

-To create an exact copy of a DFA, simply pass an `DFA` instance into the `DFA` constructor.

-#### Complete example

 ```python
 from automata.dfa import DFA
 # DFA which matches all binary strings ending in an odd number of '1's